 - (a) Election.
-Candidates for commissioner shall be elected for the following specific offices: - (1) Commissioner of accounts and finances. - (2) Commissioner of public health and safety. - (3) Commissioner of streets and public improvements. - (4) Commissioner of public property. - (b) Mayor.
+Candidates for commissioner shall be elected for the following specific offices: - (1) Commissioner of accounts and finances.

+- (2) Commissioner of public health and safety. - (3) Commissioner of streets and public improvements. - (4) Commissioner of public property. - (b) Mayor.
 The mayor shall be commissioner of public affairs. - (c) Bond.
-Before entering upon the duties of office, each commissioner shall execute a bond to the city in the amount of \$3,000.00 with sureties approved by the city council. - (d) Compensation.
-Each commissioner shall receive a salary as determined by ordinance passed by the city council; and Section 4-6-1 of the Illinois Municipal Code states that the mayor and commissioners shall be paid and annual salary and an increase or decrease in the salary of the mayor or commissioners shall not take effect during the term for which the mayor or commissioners are elected; and the Corporate Authorities of the City of Braidwood fine that it is in the best interest of the City to provide for compensation of the Corporate Authorities as set forth below to be effective upon the swearing in of the Mayor and Commissioner following the consolidated general election in April of 2023.
+Before entering upon the duties of office, each commissioner shall execute a bond to the city in the amount of \$3,000.00 with sureties approved by the city council. - (d) Compensation. - (1) Mayor shall be compensated an annual salary of \$15,000.00, less all statutory and voluntary deductions; and - (2) All other Commissioners shall be compensated an annual salary of \$6,000.00, less all statutory and voluntary deductions.